Today • Islamic Date -

 What Can’t You Do During Ramadan?

-As mentioned, Ramadan is observed in order to fulfil the fourth pillar of Islam, Sawm.
-This means it is not permissible for Muslims to eat or drink during daylight hours throughout the Holy month.
-Whilst this is arguably the biggest part of Ramadan, there are a number of other things that should be abstained from during this time, including:
+As mentioned, Ramadan is observed to fulfil the fourth pillar of Islam, Sawm.
+This involves adhering to the rules of Ramadan, which include refraining from eating or drinking during daylight hours throughout the Holy Month.
+While fasting is arguably the most significant aspect of Ramadan, there are several other Ramadan rules to follow, including abstaining from:

 • Swearing